 Participants will be gathered from a worry database maintained at the University of Sussex, which contains the PSWQ scores of psychology undergraduates who have indicated they are willing to be contacted for future research.
-Students with a PSWQ score of 60 -or above will be contacted via email and invited to take part in the study.
-Of those who express an interest, respondents who are currently receiving treatment for an anxiety disorder, not fluent in English or do not have normal or corrected-to-normal vision will be excluded.
+Students with a PSWQ score of 60 or above will be contacted via email and invited to take part in the study.3 Of those who express an interest, respondents who are currently receiving treatment for an anxiety disorder, not fluent in English or do not have normal or corrected-to-normal vision will be excluded.
 These exclusions will be self-declared, as the consent form presented in the screening questionnaire asks participants to confirm that they meet the above stated eligibility criteria.
 Sample size will be based on a Bayesian stopping rule, adopting a sequential design with a maximal n of 200 (as described by Schönbrodt and Wagenmakers, 2018).
-Specifically, data collection will continue until we have obtained a sensitive Bayes factor for the change in CSI (B > 30, suggesting that ABM training has led to areduction in mental health symptomology, or B < 1/63, suggesting that ABM training has not led to a reduction in mental health symptomology) for the change in CSI, or cease collection at 200 participants if the result remains insensitive.
-The only exception to this rule will be that we will collect a minimum of 23-40 participants (a number equal to the sample of Hazen et al. (2009))...
+Specifically, data collection will continue until we have obtained a sensitive Bayes factor for the change in CSI (B > 30, suggesting that ABM training has led to a reduction in mental health symptomology, or B < 1/6, suggesting that ABM training has not led to a reduction in mental health symptomology), or cease collection at 200 participants if the result remains insensitive.
+The only exception to this rule will be that we will collect a minimum of 40 participants.
 In using the procedure detailed by Palfi & Dienes (2019, Version 3, p.
-15), it was determined that given a long-term relative frequency of good enough evidence of 50%, the proposed sample size allows for a discriminating Bayes factor (B > 30 if H1 is true, and a B < 1/63 if H0 is true).
-Participants will be reimbursed in course credit.
-In line with the original authors' procedure, any participants who fail to attend all seven sessions will be excluded
+15), it was determined that given a long-term relative frequency of good enough evidence of 50%, the proposed sample size allows for a discriminating Bayes factor (B > 30 if H1 is true, and a B < 1/6 if H0 is true).4 Participants will be reimbursed in course credit.
+In line with the original authors' procedure, any participants who fail to attend all seven sessions will be excluded from analysis.
+This study has been granted ethical approval by the Sciences & Technology Cross-Schools Research Ethics Committee (C-REC), University of Sussex (Application Number: ER/NP286/13).

-&lt;sup>3 A PSWQ score of 60 or above is being used as the cut-off for high worry, in line with Hazen et al. (2009), who reported that scores of 60 or above represent the 90th percentile of normative population values.
+3 A PSWQ score of 60 or above is being used as the cut-off for high worry, in line with Hazen et al. (2009), who reported that scores of 60 or above represent the 90th percentile of normative population values.
 Furthermore, recent cognitive bias modification research has used a PSWQ score of 56 or above as the cut-off for high worry (see Feng et al., 2019), suggesting that the cut-off chosen here remains valid.
-This analysis was performed on the sensitivity of the main Bayesian analysis (the change in the CSI score).
-The analysis revealed that the likely N needed for a sensitive Bayes factor was 16 for H1, and 5615 for H0.
+4 This analysis was performed on the sensitivity of the main Bayesian analysis (the change in the CSI score).
+The analysis revealed that the likely N needed for a sensitive Bayes factor was 16 for H1, and 56 for H0.
 Given our maximal N of 200, it is apparent that a sensitive Bayes factor will be achievable.